-So.
-Finally.
-The family reconnects.
+Ultimately, the family reconnects.
 The entire west coast is smoldering ruins covered by about half the Pacific Ocean.
 There isn’t a bridge, a building … nothing.
-Total, absolute devastation everywhere.
+Total, absolute devastation from Canada to Mexico.

-The Rock, arm around his wife, his daughter saved, is gazing over the wreckage of the world and Garry murmurs … “Now, we rebuild.”
+The Rock (who is no longer the Rock), arm around his wife, his daughter (having been saved by him of course), is gazing over the wreckage of the world and Garry murmurs sotto voce: “Now … we rebuild.”

 [Beat.
 Beat.
 Beat.
 Pause about 3 seconds.]

 The Rock says: “Now … we rebuild.”